QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 <div class="row row-cols-md-2"><div>

-If PHP, there are two kind of structures.
+If PHP, there are two kinds of structures.
 Those using braces, and those using starting (`:`) and ending tags (`endXXX`).

-This is because you may use HTML inside structures, and you may close and re-open a PHP bloc, but it doesn't look clean using braces:
+This is because you may use HTML inside structures, and you may close and re-open a PHP block, but it doesn't look clean using braces:

 ```phpt!
 <?php if (...) { ?>